 In Book Three, the Mamluks face this enemy of their youth—Mongols, who sacked their Kipchak tribes, slew their kin, and stole their native lands more than twenty years prior.
 At stake for the Mamluks is not just their empire, but Islam itself.

 Graft, a former U.S. Marine officer who served in Somalia, brings to life the intriguing story behind the namesake of the ceremonial Mamluk Sword, the traditional saber still worn by Marines as part of their dress uniform.
 Based on thorough research that took the author to Mongolia and the Middle East—where he trekked across the steppe on horseback and studied the ruins of medieval fortresses—his tales are filled with vivid cultural details, believable characters, and unbridled warfare.
 In all, the Brotherhood of the Mamluks trilogy is a powerful imagining of the historically-significant deeds achieved by this little-known military society.

-Book One, Chains of Nobility, is available now.
-One hundred percent of the author’s income from the sales of this book will be donated to screened charities that support wounded veterans and families of the fallen.
+* One hundred percent of the author's income from the sales of the first novel in the trilogy, Chains of Nobility, will be donated to screened charities that support wounded veterans and families of the fallen.